vonglasow/atoum-documentation/source/en/asserters/variable.inc.rst

 isNotIdenticalTo
 ================

-``isNotIdenticalTo`` checks that the variable hasn't the same type nor the same value than the given one.
+``isNotIdenticalTo`` checks that the variable does not have the same type nor the same value than the given one.

-Inthe case of an object, ``isNotIdenticalTo`` checks that the data isn't referencing on the same instance.
+In the case of an object, ``isNotIdenticalTo`` checks that the data isn't referencing on the same instance.

 .. code-block:: php